-The off-site and source containment systems will continue to operate during 2011; their pumping rates will be closely monitored to maintain them as close a possible to their design pumping rates (300 gpm for the off-site containment well and 50 gpm for the source containment well).
-The pipeline between the source containment well and the treatment plant will be cleaned in 2011 to restore the well's design pumping rate.39 Data collection will continue in accordance with the Monitoring Plan and the Discharge Permit, and as necessary for the evaluation of the performance of the remedial systems.
+The off-site and source containment systems will continue to operate during 2012; their pumping rates will be closely monitored to maintain them as close a possible to their current design pumping rates (300 gpm for the off-site containment well and 50 gpm for the source containment well).
+Data collection will continue in accordance with the Monitoring Plan and the Discharge Permit, and as necessary for the evaluation of the performance of the remedial systems.
 As additional data are collected, they will compared to predictions made with the calibrated flow and transport model of the Site, and adjustments to the model will be made, if necessary.